Credit Suisse : sets up investment banking sustainability advisory | MarketScreener

 Greenberg will also maintain his current oil and gas role, the memo said.

-Angelica Nikolaussan, who the bank hired from Greentech Capital, an investment banking firm focused on supporting clients across sustainable technology and infrastructure, and recently acquired by Nomura, will join the ESG advisory group.
+Angelica Nikolausson, who the bank hired from Greentech Capital, an investment banking firm focused on supporting clients across sustainable technology and infrastructure, and recently acquired by Nomura, will join the ESG advisory group.